department-of-veterans-affairs/va.gov-team/products/identity/Products/Product Briefs/Monthly Metrics (Draft).md

     * Percentage of tickets by Team
   * Satisfaction Metrics
     * Monthly survey score
-* What the process will look like for gathering and publishing those metrics.
+* What the process will look like for gathering and publishing those metrics

 ## Out of Scope: (for this iteration)
 * SLO Metrics
+* Service Level Agreements

 ## Use Cases:
 | User          | Problem       | How does this solution address the problem?  |